Rice Global Paris Summer Program

 This approach allows us to review applications thoughtfully while ensuring that each course provides a strong academic environment.

-As part of your application, you will complete two short written statements to help us understand your motivation, readiness, and perspective for studying abroad in Paris.
-Together, these statements form an important part of the application review process.
+As part of your application, you will complete three short written statements that help us understand your motivation, readiness, and cultural awareness for studying abroad in Paris.
+These statements are a key component of the application review process and allow you to share your goals, experiences, and perspectives in your own words.

-Please take time to write thoughtful, complete responses.
+Please take time to write thoughtful and complete responses.
 Short or one-sentence answers will not be considered sufficient.
+Each response should be between 150–250 words.

 -

 Studying abroad in Paris offers unique academic and cultural opportunities.
-Please tell us why you want to take this course in Paris, how it connects to your academic or personal goals, and what you hope to contribute to and gain from the experience.
+Please tell us why you want to participate in this program and elaborate on your course preferences, explaining the connection to your academic or personal goals.
+Additionally, please tell us what you hope to contribute to and gain from this experience.

 -